xanmanning/Network-MultiTool/README.md

 A (**multi-arch**) multitool for container/network testing and troubleshooting.
 The main container image is based on Alpine Linux and contains lots of tools.

+## Why this image?

+Whilst much the same to WBITT's image, this one is a little bit more opinionated as to which tools should be included.
+This image is also scanned weekly with Trivy and rebuilt if there are vulnerabilities found.

 ## Supported platforms:

 - linux/386